How Do I Know If I’m in Ketosis? Watch for These Signs!

 What if I’m not seeing any physical benefits of ketosis?

-For some, the physical benefits are not so obvious and lack of ketosis is often related to too many hidden carbs or excess protein sneaking into the diet.
+For some, the physical benefits are not so obvious and the lack of signs of ketosis is often related to too many hidden carbs or excess protein sneaking into the diet.
 If diet adjustments fail to work, here is a breakdown of ways to measure if one is actually in ketosis.

-First off, the body produces 3 types of ketones all of which can be measured to indicate if one is in ketosis:
+First off, the body produces three types of ketones all of which can be measured to indicate if one is in ketosis:

 - Acetoacetate (urine)